 Marc H. Gamsin.
 Mr. Gamsin has been the head of AllianceBernstein's Alternative Investment Management Group, a fund of funds manager focused on hedge funds and private equity funds, since 2010.
 Prior to joining AllianceBernstein in 2010, Mr. Gamsin was the president of SunAmerica Alternative Investments, which managed a large portfolio of alternative investments for SunAmerica Inc., the domestic life and retirement savings arm of American International Group.
 Mr. Gamsin also served as SunAmerica's Executive Vice President and a member of its Board of Directors, and was responsible for SunAmerica's corporate development activities and legal affairs.
 Prior to joining SunAmerica in 1996, Mr. Gamsin was a partner of the law firm O'Melveny & Myers, where he represented investment fund sponsors and other financial services companies.
-Mr. Gamsin serves on the Board of Directors of Bet Tzedek, the Board of Trustees of the Skirball Cultural Center, the Investment Committee of the J. Paul Getty Trust and the

-Investment Committee of the Broad Foundations.
+Mr. Gamsin serves on the Board of Directors of Bet Tzedek, the Board of Trustees of the Skirball Cultural Center, the Investment Committee of the J. Paul Getty Trust and the Investment Committee of the Broad Foundations.
 Mr. Gamsin received a J.D. from New York University School of Law and holds a B.A. from Queens College.

 Through his extensive work as an attorney representing investment fund sponsors and his positions with AllianceBernstein and SunAmerica, Mr. Gamsin brings valuable legal, business and investment expertise to his Board service with the Company.
 The foregoing qualifications led to the Board's conclusion that Mr. Gamsin should serve as a member of the Board.
-The Board also noted that, as of the date of this proxy statement, Mr. Gamsin's daughter was a summer intern at Oaktree [and that Mr. Gamsin acts as trustee to certain trusts for the benefit of two individuals who are related to an Oaktree officer, which trusts hold, in the aggregate, 1,000 shares of Oaktree Capital Group, LLC].
+The Board also noted that, as of the date of this proxy statement, Mr. Gamsin's daughter was a summer intern at Oaktree.
 If Mr. Gamsin's daughter were a full-time employee of Oaktree, Mr. Gamsin could be deemed to be an "interested person" as such term is defined in Section 2(a)(19) of the 1940 Act.
-Because the position is an interested person by virtue of his daughter's position at Oaktree.
-[As the trustee to certain trusts that hold shares of Oaktree Capital Group, LLC, Mr. Gamsin could be deemed to be an "interested person" as such term is defined in Section 2(a)(19) of the 1940 Act.
-Because these shares are expected to be sold prior to Mr. Gamsin serving on the Board, the Board further concluded that Mr. Gamsin's position as a trustee of the trusts holding shares of Oaktree Capital Group, LLC would not cause him to be an interested person of Oaktree.]
+Because the position is an internship that will conclude prior to the Special Meeting, the Board concluded that Mr. Gamsin would not be deemed to be an interested person by virtue of his daughter's internship at Oaktree.